TamarDehan2005/First-task/README.md

    ```

 3. From the root directory of the cloned project, run the following command to build and start the containers:
+- Make sure Docker is running on your computer
+- This might take a little time

    ```bash
    docker-compose up --build